BaaruGit/BaaruGit/README.md

-# Hi there 👋, I'm Baaru!
+# Hi there 👋, I'm Baarhavi!

 💫 **About Me:**
 “A passionate Full-Stack Web Developer | Building modern web applications & contributing to open-source” 👨‍💻